whowechina/aic_pico/README.md

 <img src="doc/assemble_3.jpg" width="80%">
 <img src="doc/assemble_4.jpg" width="80%">

+The firmware supports up to 16 LEDs on the WS2812B LED strip.
+I personally used 3 as shown in main title image.
+But you can experiment with different LED numbers, as long as they fit within the housing.

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.
 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.